 In particular, a Rottweiler puppy's "growth plates," soft areas of developing cartilage found by the ends of the long bones growth plates, are vulnerable to injuries.
 It's therefore important to avoid jogging the puppy on hard asphalt or other high impact activities such as jumping to catch a Frisbee or sports like agility or fly ball, until the growth plates are closed.

-So what should one look for when considering the best diet for the Rottweiler puppies?
-There are several important things to consider.
-Following are some general guidelines to look for when searching a good dog food for Rottweiler puppies.
+So, what should one look for when considering the best diet for the Rottweiler puppies?
+There are several important things to consider. the following are some general guidelines to look for when searching for a good dog food for Rottweiler puppies.

 - Look for a diet purposely crafted for large, growing puppies.
 These dog foods particularly focus on providing the right amounts of nutrients, with balanced ratios of calcium, phosphorus and vitamin D. These ratios are very important, and this is why many veterinary nutritionists warn about the potential dangers of feeding a homemade diet to growing large, breed puppies.

 - As Rottweiler puppies grow, they are developing muscle so it's a good idea to look for a food that is crafted for optimal muscle growth.
 L-carnitine is known for promoting good muscle development.

 - Think that omega fatty acids are only good for senior dogs?
 Think again!
 Rottweiler puppies may benefit from fatty acids along with chondroitin and glucosamine.
 These important ingredients are particularly helpful during their growth.